uiceds/syllabus/manuscript.md

       * EDA group exercises
     * Students should begin working on EDA for their projects, which will be due in Week 9.

-* __Week 7: Geospatial data__: Students will learn about processing spatial data, which is common in environmental data science
+* __Week 7: Geospatial data__: Students will learn about processing spatial data, which is common in physical data science
     * Before class, students should work through the [geopandas tutorial](https://github.com/geopandas/scipy2018-geospatial-data) and complete a related assignment on prairielearn.
     * In class lecture:
       * raster vs. vector formats